-People who struggle with substance abuse disorders often feel this way.
-These beliefs can make it harder for substance abuse treatment programs to be effective at enabling long-term recovery success.
+People who struggle with substance use disorder disorders often feel this way.
+These beliefs can make it harder for substance use disorder treatment programs to be effective at enabling long-term recovery success.

 For this reason, it’s important to keep in mind that attending rehab for addiction is courageous.
 It requires strength and determination.
 Navigating recovery alone is almost impossible, which is why attending West Virginia rehab centers is so important.
 They can provide the help and support needed by people who have addictions or are in recovery.

-Too many people think they know about addiction and substance abuse, but they might be misinformed.
+Too many people think they know about addiction and substance use disorder, but they might be misinformed.
 Making sure to research treatment can help to ensure that you find the right addiction treatment program for your needs.

-There are many reliable sources of information, including the National Institute on Drug Abuse (NIDA), the Substance Abuse and Mental Health Services Administration (SAMHSA), as well as many others.
+There are many reliable sources of information, including the National Institute on Drug Abuse (NIDA), the Substance Use Disorder and Mental Health Services Administration (SAMHSA), as well as many others.

-Rehab centers in West Virginia have their own substance abuse treatment programs that are often personalized to each individual’s recovery needs.
+Rehab centers in West Virginia have their own substance use disorder treatment programs that are often personalized to each individual’s recovery needs.
 Taking the time to gather information on many different treatment facilities can help ensure that you find a program that works for you.

 Benefits of Addiction Centers in West Virginia